makerdao/community/governance/votes/Executive vote - August 12, 2022.md

 ### HVBank (RWA-009) Legal Agreement Update

 As detailed in this [post](https://forum.makerdao.com/t/urgent-executive-inclusion-request/17179), the legal agreements for the HVBank deal will be amended in the manner described below, if this executive proposal passes.
-Note this item has been inserted in-place of the next 25M DAI Drawdown for HVBank, future drawdowns will be postponed until a new tranding partner can step in.
+Note this item has been inserted in the place of the next 25M DAI Drawdown for HVBank, future drawdowns will be postponed until a new trading partner can step in.

 **If this Executive Proposal is passed:**